Active Substance: temsirolimus

-The active substance in Torisel, temsirolimus, is an anticancer medicine, which acts by blocking a protein called ‘mammalian target of rapamycin’ (mTOR).
-In the body, temsirolimus attaches to a protein that is found inside cells to make a ‘complex’.
+The active substance in Torisel, temsirolimus, is a cancer medicine, which blocks a protein called ‘mammalian target of rapamycin’ (mTOR).
+In the body, temsirolimus attaches to a protein inside cells to make a ‘complex’.
 This complex then blocks mTOR.
 Since mTOR is involved in the control of cell division, Torisel prevents the division of cancer cells, slowing down the growth and spread of the cancer.

-What benefit has Torisel shown during the studies?
+What benefit of Torisel have been shown in studies?

-The CHMP decided that Torisel’s benefits are greater than its risks and recommended that it be given marketing authorisation.
+The Agency’s Committee for Medicinal Products for Human Use (CHMP) decided that Torisel’s benefits are greater than its risks and recommended that it be given marketing authorisation.

 Other information about Torisel

 The European Commission granted a marketing authorisation valid throughout the European Union for Torisel on 19 November 2007.

 For more information about treatment with Torisel, read the package leaflet (also part of the EPAR) or contact your doctor or pharmacist.